evolutionphil/Mega-Radio-discover-user/replit.md

 ### UI/UX Decisions

 The application is optimized for TV with a fixed 1920x1080px resolution, featuring large, easily focusable elements and an auto-hide header with smooth transitions.
 It utilizes Shadcn/ui components (based on Radix UI primitives) and Tailwind CSS, adhering to a "new-york" design system with custom CSS variables.
+The layout uses a fixed `inset-0 w-[1920px] h-[1080px] overflow-hidden` CSS property for consistent rendering.

 ### Technical Implementations